 Can my landlord evict me after 1 May?

-How to understand post-commencement possession routes in plain English.
+How to understand post-commencement possession routes and the checks that matter most.

 General information only, not legal advice.
 For high-impact decisions, verify the latest official guidance first.